wcko87/beatoraja-english-guide/Home.md

 ----------
 # Getting Started with beatoraja

-This guide explains how to set up beatoraja properly, with the UTF-8 fix applied.
+This is a step-by-step guide that explains how to set up beatoraja properly, with the UTF-8 fix applied.
 We apply the UTF-8 fix now to avoid [potential locale-related issues](#locale-fix) later on.

-If you run into any issues during setup, the [Troubleshooting](FAQ-and-Troubleshooting#beatoraja-troubleshooting) section might help.
+Note: If you run into any issues during setup, checking the [Troubleshooting](FAQ-and-Troubleshooting#beatoraja-troubleshooting) section might help.

 There are two options for setting up beatoraja.
 - **Option 1:** [Without Installing Java](#setting-up-beatoraja-without-installing-java)